-You can force Mercedes DPF regeneration with a professional diagnostic scanner such as Mercedes Star Diagnostic.
+You can force Mercedes DPF regeneration with a professional diagnostic scanner such as Mercedes Star Diagnostic on eBay.
 Regeneration can be carried out with the vehicle driving or parked.
-Driving method is preferred and less risky.
+The driving method is preferred and less risky.

 Certain conditions must be met during this process, and the engine RPMs will be kept at 2000 for approximately 30 min.
 The scanner must initiate the procedure.